emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `connector-mqtt:egress`

-  The egress config defines how this bridge forwards messages from the local broker to the remote broker.<br/>
+  The egress config defines how this bridge forwards messages from the local broker to the remote broker.<br />
-Template with variables is allowed in 'remote.topic', 'local.qos', 'local.retain', 'local.payload'.<br/>
+Template with variables is allowed in 'remote.topic', 'local.qos', 'local.retain', 'local.payload'.<br />
 NOTE: if this bridge is used as the action of a rule, and also 'local.topic' is configured, then both the data got from the rule and the MQTT messages that matches 'local.topic' will be forwarded.